 Look for our quantity and bundle offers to save and cover your professional and family with goggles or glasses.
 Perfect also for aestheticians, traveling nurses, tattoo- and makeup artists.

 Experts say that eye protection like goggles or glasses when worn with face masks and with social distancing, could provide additional protection against COVID-19 An international research team analyzed 44 studies across 26 countries in 2020.
 They state that physical distancing plays the greatest role in reducing the spread of COVID-19.
 Eye protection could reduce the risk of infection from 16% to 6% compared to those without eye protection.
 It may also provide additional benefits.

-CDC and other organisations have not issued guidelines to the public about eye protection yet.
-But in the advice for health care workers, the CDC recommends eye protection and face masks in locations with “moderate to substantial community transmission” to protect the eyes, nose and mouth from “splashes and sprays of infections material from others."
+CDC and other organizations have not issued guidelines to the public about eye protection yet.
+But in the advice for health care workers, the CDC recommends eye protection and face masks in locations with “moderate to substantial community transmission” to protect the eyes, nose, and mouth from “splashes and sprays of infections material from others."
 In areas with low or no community spread, the CDC says, universal eye protection is optional.

 Eye protection could also be helpful for those who have an underlying condition or work with the public often, such as in grocery stores, busses, hospitals or restaurants.
 So, if choosing between glasses and contacts, glasses can provide additional protection.